Aaron-Bopp/TIM/40_Evergreens/A repressed identity creates a mistrust of self-love and self-esteem.md

 ---
 created: 2021-06-28
 tags: node/evergreen
-sr-due: 2021-12-16
+sr-due: 2021-12-28
-sr-interval: 5
+sr-interval: 10
 sr-ease: 159
 ---

 #### [[A repressed identity creates a mistrust of self-love and self-esteem]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-If you don't understand who you are, you will stuggle to understand why certain things make you feel good and certain things make you feel bad.
+If you don't understand who you are, you will struggle to understand why certain things make you feel good and certain things make you feel bad.
 This leads to [[social anxiety]] as you can pinpoint the reasons behind your [[anxiety]]: [[A secure identity is the best defense against social anxiety]]

 [[Presentation is the realization of our self-perception and identity is the realization of our self-image]], but if you have a repressed identity, you don't have an accurate [[self-image]] to realize: [[Your anxiety knows your insecurities better than you do#Cause repressed identity]]